GitKraken Desktop Documentation

 Upgrade Self-Hosted Clients

-2. Locate the gk-enterprise-controller service.
-Under volumes, there should be a volume:
+2. Find the gk-enterprise-controller service.
+Under volumes, identify the client volume:

-4. Navigate to the folder where the clients are stored.
-Extract release.zip and overwrite all data in that
+4. Navigate to the release folder on the host machine.
+Extract release.zip and overwrite existing content.

 ./gk-data/